Naveen0903/Chatbot/readme.md

     - Chat file stores all the logic required to process incoming request.
     - routes file has all the defination to route to specific file that contains the request processing methods.

-# FRONTEND CONFIGURATION
+# FRONTEND

-A simple UI developed with jade.
+A simple UI developed with jade, HTML, CSS and javascript.